adangert/JoustMania/README.md

 0. Micro SD card for the Raspberry Pi
 0. Up to 3, Class 1, Bluetooth 4.0 USB adapters (each adapter can handle 6-7 move controllers)
 0. External USB sound card
-0. External battery (the larger the better)
+0. Power supply (the Pi will run off of a battery pack)
-0. Speaker, preferably portable
+0. Speaker
 0. As many PlayStation Move controllers as you can handle

 Installation